-Section 4.
+Section 3.
 Step Advances

-- A. Full-time permanent employees in this Unit who are below the top step of the salary range and who are eligible for an annual step advance will be granted a step advance only when a competent or better Performance Evaluation has been filed by the employee's department head.
-The Performance Evaluation shall be filed at least one month prior to the employee's step advance anniversary date and within a period which does not exceed one year prior to that date. - B. If no performance review is filed as defined in (a) above, or if an employee receives an Improvement Needed Performance Evaluation, the employee's step advance will not be granted on the date due.
+a.
+Full-time permanent employees in this Unit who are below the top step of the salary range and who are eligible for an annual step advance will be granted a step advance only when a competent or better Performance Evaluation has been filed by the employee's department head.
+The Performance Evaluation shall be filed at least one month prior to the employee's step advance anniversary date and within a period which does not exceed one year prior to that date.

+b.
+If no performance review is filed as defined in a. above, or if an employee receives an Improvement Needed Performance Evaluation, the employee's step advance will not be granted on the date due.

-Where no Performance Evaluation is issued in accordance with Paragraph (a) above, the employee may request his department in writing to issue a Performance Evaluation within five days of the employee's request.
+Where no Performance Evaluation is issued in accordance with Paragraph a. above, the employee may request his department in writing to issue a Performance Evaluation.

+The department head shall issue a Performance Evaluation within five days of the employee's request.
 If said Evaluation is competent or better, the employee shall be granted a step advance effective to his step advance anniversary date.

-- C. Grievances arising out of this section shall be processed as follows: - (1) Where no Performance Evaluation has been issued in accordance with Paragraph (b) above, the employee may file a grievance with the Department of Human Resources.

-If the Department of Human Resources fails to obtain issuance of such Performance Evaluation within ten days after the grievance is filed with the Department of Human Resources, the employee shall be deemed competent, and the step advance shall be processed within 30 days effective to his step anniversary date.
+- c.
+Grievances arising out of this section shall be processed as follows: - (1) Where no Performance Evaluation has been issued in accordance with Paragraph b. above, the employee may file a grievance with the Department of Human Resources.
+If the Director of Personnel, fails to obtain issuance of such Performance Evaluation within ten days after the grievance is filed with the Department of Human Resources, the employee shall be deemed competent, and the step advance shall be processed within 30 days effective to his step anniversary date.

-(2) Where the department head issues a Performance Evaluation upon request of the Department of Human Resources and said Performance Evaluation is competent or better, the employee shall be provided a step advance within 30 days effective to his step advance anniversary date.

-(3) Grievances based on an Improvement Needed Performance Evaluation shall be filed within ten days of issuance with the department head or his designated representative who shall respond to the grievance within ten days.

-Appeals from a department head decision shall be processed in accordance with Civil Service Rules.

-D. During the term of this agreement, should any changes be made in the existing categories of Performance Evaluations which adversely impacts the application of this section, the parties agree to meet and renegotiate this section.
+- (2) Where the department head issues a Performance Evaluation upon request of the Department of Human Resources, and said Performance Evaluation is competent or better, the employee shall be provided a step advance within 30 days effective to his step advance anniversary date. - (3) Grievances based on an Improvement Needed Performance Evaluation shall be filed within ten days of issuance with the department head or his designated representative who shall respond to the grievance within ten days.
+Appeals from a department head decision shall be processed in accordance with Civil Service Rules. - d.
+During the term of this agreement, should any changes be made in the existing categories of Performance Evaluations which adversely impacts the application of this section, the parties agree to meet and renegotiate this section.

 In the event an agreement cannot be reached through negotiations, it is agreed that the Union may submit the dispute to arbitration.
 The arbitrator shall issue an award on the step advances as affected by the changes in existing categories of Performance Evaluations.